 An offender can choose to take a course at any location where they are available, and they do not have to return to the place where the offence was committed unless they want to.

 There is a charge for the courses.
 Once an offender has decided where they would like to go on the course, they must pay the course provider before attending the course.

 Included in that sum is an amount of money that goes back to the Police Force where the offence took place to cover the cost of processing the offence and the course offer.
 Working this way means that the courses pay for themselves rather than receiving funding, which would be diverted from other much-needed services.

 When a person has successfully attended and completed a course, their details are kept on a national database.
-This ensures that if a person is caught committing the same type of offence within three years from the date of the original offence they cannot be offered another course. i.e if you have a Speed Awareness Course, you cant have another Speed Awareness Course until 3 years have elapsed from the date of the original offence.
+This ensures that if a person is caught committing the same type of offence within three years from the date of the original offence, they cannot be offered another course until three years have elapsed from the date of the original offence.

 Any person who has been made a course offer and decides that they don’t want to do it or anybody who accepts to go on a course and who fails to attend and complete the course, will have their offence dealt with through the criminal justice process.

 The Scheme meets all the principles of fairness and equality legislation, is human rights compliant and adheres strictly to the data protection act.